bookbok/old-bookbok/docs/api.md

 + Response 200 (application/json)

         {
-            "message": "You have been successfully registerd user!
+            "userMessage": "You have been successfully registerd user!
 Let's login."
         }

 + Response 400 (application/json)